 First of all, Pitbulls in general, are priced variously.
 Factors such as gender, breed certifications, and breed quality influence its price.
 Most of the time, a higher pedigree indicates higher prices.

-For Pitbulls with decent bloodlines, the price ranges from $800 to $2,000 dollars.
+For Pitbulls with decent bloodlines, the price ranges from $800 to $2,000.
 You may find lower-priced pups but often, these are from non-reputable breeders.

 Those that are advertised for their superior bloodlines are priced from $2,000 to $20,000.
 They are more expensive because they come with the documents necessary for dog shows.